'We’re not stuck.' Why Boeing’s Starliner isn’t returning to Earth (yet)

 When all systems were finally “go,” Starliner’s launch went off without a hitch.
 On June 5, Williams and Wilmore sailed into orbit.

 But as they approached the ISS, new problems appeared.
-Five of 28 “Reaction Control Thrusters” aboard Starliner’s service module shut themselves down unexpectedly, and the spacecraft was left holding just outside the docking port, while engineers did some troubleshooting.
+Five of 28 “Reaction Control System” thrusters aboard Starliner’s service module shut themselves down unexpectedly, and the spacecraft was left holding just outside the docking port, while engineers did some troubleshooting.

 Eventually, the spacecraft docked successfully with the space station, and four of the five thrusters were brought back online.
 But NASA later disclosed it had found four additional helium leaks in different parts of the spacecraft, bringing the total to five.